yueeezhang/ConferenceManager/README.md

 # ConferenceManager

-A web project for conference managing.
+A web project for conference managing, project for DataBase course in 2016.